The last few decades have seen clear progress in activities related to industrial air emission control.

 Wastewater odour control is, for example, a paradigmatic case of the usefulness of our solutions.

-In fact, the benefits of this type of monitoring have been demonstrated in facilities as far away as the Arazuri WWTP (Navarra, Spain) and the Vicentina WWTP (São Leopoldo, Brazil).
+The benefits of this type of monitoring have been demonstrated in facilities as far away as the Arazuri WWTP (Navarra, Spain), the Vicentina WWTP (São Leopoldo, Brazil) and the Shafdan WWTP (Rishon LeZion, Israel).

 The main pollutant being monitored in both projects is H2S, a gas easily distinguishable by its nasty smell.